datajoint/datajoint-python/README.md

 # Welcome to DataJoint for Python!
 DataJoint for Python is a framework for scientific workflow management based on relational principles.
 DataJoint is built on the foundation of the relational data model and prescribes a consistent method for organizing, populating, computing, and querying data.

-DataJoint was initially developed in 2009 by Dimitri Yatsenko in Andreas Tolias' Lab for the distributed processing and management of large volumes of data streaming from regular experiments.
+DataJoint was initially developed in 2009 by Dimitri Yatsenko in Andreas Tolias' Lab at Baylor College of Medicine for the distributed processing and management of large volumes of data streaming from regular experiments.
 Starting in 2011, DataJoint has been available as an open-source project adopted by other labs and improved through contributions from several developers.

-[DataJoint](https://datajoint.com) supports DataJoint for Python as an open-source project and everyone is welcome to contribute.
-Its business provides support to neuroscience labs for developing and executing custom data pipelines.
+Presently, the primary developer of DataJoint open-source software is the company DataJoint (https://datajoint.com).
+Related resources are listed at https://datajoint.org

 ## Installation
 ```